-Top 10 people of integrity in Nigeria’s history: figures worth emulating
+Top 10 people of integrity in Nigeria’s history: Figures worth emulating

-Top 10 people of integrity in Nigeria’s history: figures worth emulating
+Top 10 people of integrity in Nigeria’s history: Figures worth emulating

-10 people of integrity in Nigeria
+A list of 10 examples of people of integrity in Nigeria’s history

 Read also